 As well as having access to a host of experts from professors and researchers, to industry practitioners and support staff, you will have a personal tutor you can go to for advice and guidance.

-In the 2016 National Student Survey, the University of Portsmouth achieved a student satisfaction rate of 89%.
-These results mark the tenth year running that Portsmouth students have rated their university above the English national average which, this year, stood at 86%.
+In the 2017 National Student Survey, the University of Portsmouth achieved a student satisfaction rate of 88%.
+These results mark the 11th year running that Portsmouth students have rated their university above the national average.

 Your personal tutor